AndyObtiva/abstract_feature_branch/README.md

 Upcoming
 --------

-- Support the option of having multiple features.yml files, one per environment, as opposed to one for all environments
 - Support general Ruby (non-Rails) use
-- Support contexts of features to group features, once they grow beyond a certain size, in separate files, one per context
 - Add rake task to reorder feature entries in feature.yml alphabetically
+- Support runtime read of features yml in development for easy testing purposes (trading off performance)
+- Support configuring per environment whether features yml is read at runtime or not (given performance trade-off)

 Contributing to abstract_feature_branch
 ---------------------------------------